 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Tuesday December 6, 2022

-The numbers for the Pick 4 Midday drawing on Tuesday December 6, 2022 are as follows:
+Your Pick 4 Midday results for Tuesday December 6, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.

 Lottery odds not good enough for you?
 Then you may want to check out some of the casino games from top developer B-Bets or Webby Slot, an online club with a regularly present-day moment play interface, versatile similarity, and energizing extra offers like the slot game Majestic King.